NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 **Test Case - 03**

-In this test case we have tested the isDateValid() method inside NewExpense.java class, using the scenario of entering a correct and wrong date format.
+In this test case we have tested the "isDateValid()" method inside NewExpense.java class, using the scenario of entering a correct and wrong date format.

 ![Testcase3]({{site.baseurl}}/images/JunitTestDateFormat1.JPG)